mangirdaz/oc-kafka-internal/kafka/README.md

 kafka-docker.sh is the launch script (disabled in Dockerfile but may be used in the future).

 server.properties contains the kafka broker configuration and various default values (e.g. topic replication).

+kafka-deployment.yaml was created from scratch and contains the OpenShift TEMPLATE for deploying Kafka instances.
+The template asks for several parameters and ultimately creates a single Kafka instance. - For a full-blown Kafka cluster, the template needs to be invoked multiple times.